• Skip to primary navigation

 • Leave covered somewhere warm to prove and double/triple in size for about an hour usually.
 I oil the sides of the bowl with olive oil or any other flavourless oil that I have in the cupboard even though the sides of the bowl will still have sticky dough on them.

-• When proved empty out onto quite a heavily floured work surface and weigh the dough into either 8 or 12 pieces depending on how big you want your rolls.
+• When proved empty out onto quite a heavily floured work surface and give it a quick knead (here is how to knead) and weigh the dough into either 8 or 12 pieces depending on how big you want your rolls.

 best bread rolls dough being weighed on digital scales